anfinil/activity-feed/README.md

 Second feed configuration would have generated `ActivityFeed::Followers`.

-### Writing Data to the Feed
+### Publishing Data to the Feed

 When we publish events to the feeds, we typically (although not always) do it for many feeds at the same time.
-This is why the write operations typically accept an array of users (or IDs)
+This is why the write operations expect a list of users, or an enumeration, or a block yielding batches of the users:

 ```ruby
 require 'active_feed'